logo

 For water utilities, this can mean effective planning for water and wastewater systems to manage their operations and infrastructure and ensure the sustainability of the communities they serve, according to the Environmental Protection Agency (EPA) in the US.
 The Agency said the benefits of considering sustainability during infrastructure planning include:

-- Realising consistency across a range of alternatives that address both utility and community goals and
+• Realising consistency across a range of alternatives that address both utility and community goals

 Typically, water utilities have a long-term planning horizon and long-term infrastructure operation and maintenance commitments.
-The costs and potential benefits of investment decisions are realised over a long period of time.
-Accordingly, EPA’s Sustainability Policy calls on drinking water and wastewater systems to undertake “robust and comprehensive” planning to ensure that water infrastructure investments are cost-effective over their lifecycle, resource efficient, and consistent with other relevant community goals.
+The costs and potential benefits of investment decisions are realised over a long time period.
+Accordingly, EPA’s Sustainability Policy calls on drinking water and wastewater systems to undertake “robust and comprehensive” planning to ensure that water infrastructure investments are cost-effective over their lifecycle, resource-efficient, and consistent with other relevant community goals.

 Sustainable water solutions: the basics